defisym/OpenFusionExamples/Extensions/FFMpeg/ToInstall/Files/Help/FFMpeg/FFMpeg.md

 Talking about the ADS...Tired about the uncontrollable gap before playing?
 Don't want the micro-stuttering when VSync is on?
 Want to play other formats like mp4?
 Need to protect your precious cut scenes?
 Then try this object!

-Special thanks to @SelfReflection31, who help a lot to polishing this extension.
+Special thanks to @SelfReflection31 (From Github) and @Ruthoranium (From Discord), who help a lot to polishing this extension.

 This object is based on cross platform lib, FFMpeg & SDL, in theory there is not too difficult to bring it to other platforms like Android.